 Alcohol and tobacco use are root causes and can further exacerbate behavioral health conditions.
 In Pennsylvania, alcohol and tobacco use pose significant health risks.
-When analyzing alcohol consumption of binge drinkers, rates are better in Fayette and Westmoreland counties when compared to the state.
+When analyzing alcohol consumption of binge drinkers, rates are better in Fayette and Greene counties when compared to Washington and Westmoreland counties and the state.